cps0191/bmx-programs/README.md

 VikV2d0Pc The Viking game writen using Basenet2.
 Basenet3 A GUI implimentation of a GNET framework with error trapping and port settings for port forwarding.
 VikV3d0Pc The Viking game writen using Basenet3.
 TriTac The game of Tri Tactics writen using Basxenet3.
-The screenshot provided is not needed for the game.
+TriPic.jpg is a screenshot and is not needed for the game.
 BaseNet4 Final version, for NET/Lan multiplayer games.
 Supporting both Mac and Pc.